Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences

 \section{Conclusion}

 We investigated \SR for preferences with popular structural properties, such as being narcissistic, single-peaked, and single-crossing.
-We showed the existence of stable matchings and managed to speed up the detection of such matchings when the preferences are complete, narcissistic, and single-peaked (or single-crossing).
-One speed-up result (\cref{complete-sc:p}) even leads to a sub-linear-time algorithm.
-For incomplete preferences with ties, however, narcissistic and single-peakedness even combined with single-crossingness do not help to lower the computational complexity---\SR remains NP-complete.
+We showed that for complete preferences with ties, assuming narcissism and single-peakedness (or narcissism and single-crossingness) guarantees the existence of stable matchings, which can be found in linear time; by comparison, \SR with complete preferences and ties is NP-complete~\cite{Ronn1990}. /bin/bash: a: command not found For incomplete preferences with ties, however, narcissistic and single-peakedness even combined with single-crossingness do not help to lower the computational complexity---\SR remains NP-complete.

 We conclude with some challenges for future research.
-First, to better understand the NP-completeness result, one can study the parameterized complexity with respect to the ``degree'' of incompleteness of the input preferences, such as the number of ties or the number of agents that are in the same equivalence class of the tie-relation.
-We refer to some recent papers on the parameterized complexity of preference-based stable matching problems~\cite{MarxSchlotter2010,MarxSchlotter2011,MnichSchlotterSAGT2017,CHSYicalp-par-stable2018,GuRoSaZe2017,MeeksRastegari2017,AdGuRoSaZe2018,CheNieSkoECmstable2018,CheSkoSor2019arxiv} for this line of research.
+First, to better understand the NP-completeness result, one may study the parameterized complexity with respect to the ``degree'' of incompleteness of the input preferences, such as the number of ties or the number of agents that are in the same equivalence class of the tie-relation.
+We refer to some recent papers on the parameterized complexity of preference-based stable matching problems~\cite{MarxSchlotter2010,MarxSchlotter2011,MS20,CHSYicalp-par-stable2018,GuRoSaZe2017,MR18,AdGuRoSaZe2018,CheNieSkoECmstable2018,ChenSkowronSorge2019ec-robust,BreHeeKnoNie2019,BreCheKnoLuoNie2020aaai} for this line of research.

 Second, we were not able to settle the computational complexity for complete preferences that are also single-peaked and single-crossing.

 Third, for incomplete preferences, we extended the concepts of single-peaked and single-crossing preferences.
 There are, however, further relevant extensions in the literature~\cite{Lack2014,ElkFalLacObr2015,FiHe2016}, which deserve attention in the study of stable matching problems.
 Do our results transfer to preferences with these extensions?